 There are no hard and fast rules.
 Nothing we say here is a blanket statement, merely our own experience.

-DID/OSDD is a response to trauma at a specific stage of personality development.
+DID/OSDD specifically under the plural umbrella is a response to trauma at a specific stage of personality development.
 It is meant to be hidden.
 Some systems are better at hiding than others, but many fight to remain hidden, even after the host learns of their existence.
 A fear of letting anyone know about it or convincing yourself you are faking this and just delusional seems to be built into the fabric of many systems.
 It is very common to fight with these feelings.
 Many systems go round and round with themselves about this.
 How long they fight with it or the ability to open all the closet doors has a lot to do with the collection of personalities in their system and how deep or extreme the trauma is.

 It is almost a joke in the DID/OSDD community that the most successful systems are never found out.
 While some discover they are part of a system in their teen years or early adulthood, a large percentage are not unearthed until 30’s or 40’s.
 Two systems very near and dear to us were in their 60’s when their alters first felt safe enough to show themselves instead of pretending to be the host.
 Our experience finding out at 41 is not uncommon.

 DID/OSDD is not rare.
 It affects more of the population than schizophrenia.
 It is estimated that diagnosed systems make up 1% and 3% of the world’s population.
 Undiagnosed systems are estimated at 5%.
 That sounds small but think about it for a minute.
 That means 5 out of every 100 people in the world have a system of alters.
 The world population is over 7 billion people.
 5% of that is 350 million.
 350 million people worldwide have alters.
 This is not rare.
 Here are some more detailed numbers.